What is OCR and How Does It Help With Data Extraction

-Itemize Receipt OCR and Data Extraction adds interpretation to OCR.
+Itemize adds interpretation to OCR

-Itemize Receipt OCR and Data Extraction adds context and understanding specifically to payments documents, invoices, receipts and folios.
+Itemize Receipt OCR and Data Extraction adds context and understanding specifically to payments documents, invoices, receipts, and folios.
 This context includes, for example, understanding taxes vs. VAT and grand total vs. subtotals.

-Itemize Receipt OCR and Data Extraction is trained to understand the context of receipts, invoices, folios, and payment documents.
-Using artificial intelligence, Itemize’s engine understands the difference between a 9 next to the word total, a 9 in 9/15/2017, and a 9 next to the word West.
+By using artificial intelligence, Itemize’s engine understands the difference between a nine next to the word total, a 9 in 9/15/2019, and a nine next to the word West.